Black Square: Versions

 Malevich produced three oil-on-canvas copies of the original painting.
 The first copy was completed in 1923.

 The second copy was painted around 1923 in collaboration with his students Anna Leporskaya, Konstantin Rozhdestvensky and Nikolay Suyetin.
 The third Black Square (also at the Tretyakov Gallery) was painted c.
-1929 for Malevich's solo exhibition, perhaps as a stand-in for the original which was by then in poor condition.
+1929 for Malevich's solo exhibition, perhaps as a stand-in for the original, which was by then in poor condition.

-The final Black Square is the smallest and may have been intended as a diptych along with the smaller again Red Square for the 1932 exhibition Artists of the RSFSR: 15 Years in Leningrad, where the two squares formed the centerpiece of the show.
+The final Black Square is the smallest and may have been intended as a diptych along with the smaller again Red Square for the 1932 exhibition Artists of the RSFSR: 15 Years in Leningrad, where the two squares formed the centrepiece of the show.